iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

     Drush will not copy/clone between to remote servers.
 We (the host controller Mac) are dumping the live SQL into a newly-named file in `vm/saved_sql/live` for later use if required, and importing it into `@badev`, the development Drupal.

     For this reason, too, `cloneLive2Dev`  `rsync`s the static files from `wpbapc`'s access in the live server to the controlling host's `/web/sites/default/files/` rather than using `drush core:rsync`.
 NFS makes these files immediately available to the development server's VM.

+8. Make changes to the site's Theme

+    Verify you have `NodeJS` installed per [Required Software](#required_soft)above

+    `cdt` will change directories to `web/themes/contrib/pellucid_monoset`

+    From `web/themes/contrib/pellucid_monoset` do `npm install` to install a local `gulp` (a `NodeJS` based toolchain.

 [//]: # (' Markdown workaround)